Area 336 Code: Your Guide to North Carolina’s Piedmont Triad

 - Mount Airy: Famously known as the inspiration for the fictional town of “Mayberry” from The Andy Griffith Show.

 The extensive geographic scope of the 336 area code means that calls between two points within the 336 region are typically considered local calls, even over considerable distances.
-This is a vital point for managing phone bills and understanding local calling plans.
+Here’s a vital point for managing phone bills and understanding local calling plans.

 A Look Back: The History of Area Code 336

 To address this impending shortage, NANPA and the North Carolina Utilities Commission approved a split of the 910 area code.
 The split officially took effect on August 1, 1999, with the western portion of the 910 area code becoming the new 336 area code.
-This strategic division ensured that residents and businesses in the rapidly developing Piedmont Triad region and surrounding areas would continue to have access to new phone numbers without service interruptions.
+This strategic division ensured an adequate supply of phone lines for residents and businesses in the rapidly developing Piedmont Triad and surrounding areas.

 Living or Doing Business in the 336 Area Code